Headache

 What Are Primary Headaches?

-Primary headaches are headache disorders that are not caused by another medical problem.
-They may still be severe, recurring or disabling, but the headache pattern itself is the main diagnosis.
+Primary headaches are headache disorders that are not attributed to another underlying health condition.
+They can still be severe, recurring and disruptive to daily life.

 What Are Secondary Headaches?